ioccc-src/winner/faq.md

 On 2022 Dec 29, the [IOCCC winner repo](https://github.com/ioccc-src/winner),
-from which the [official IOCCC web site of 2022 Dec 29](https://web.archive.org/web/20221231001721/https://www.ioccc.org/) was generated, was forked into a temporary repo where it is currently undergoing changes with several thousand changes and important improvements already such
+from which the [official IOCCC web site of 2022 Dec 29](https://web.archive.org/web/20221231001721/https://www.ioccc.org/) was generated, was forked into a temporary repo where it underwent several thousand changes and important improvements such as:
-as:

---

-***XXX**: change the above text to read:

-... where it underwent several thousand changes and important improvements such
-as:

---

 * Moving IOCCC winners into their own separate directories
 * Fixing lots and lots of typos